 I buy my hemp hearts at a local health-food store, but if you're in the US you can probably find them at your regular grocery store in the organic or health-food section.
 You can also order Hemp Hearts online.

-Can I use something other than Hemp Hearts to Make this Vegan Parmesan Cheese and Still keep it Nut-Free?
+Can I use something other than hemp hearts and still keep it nut-free?

 Yes!
 You can also use sunflower seeds to make this Vegan Parmesan and still keep it nut-free.
 You will, however, need to use a food processor or high-speed blender to pulse everything together and break down the sunflower seeds.
 On the plus side, sunflower seeds are more budget-friendly than hemp hearts, so if you're on a tight budget it might be worth the added hassle.